RadG1t/RadG1t/README.md

-heyo, dear reader who I don't know.

 I was playin' with flutter docs, suddenly fell into linux ocean.

-trying to learn how to swim( still playin with futter ).
+trying to learn how to swim while playing.

 what else should i say?